dixonaws/simple-alexa/README.md

 Test your new skill (from within your skill's directory)<br>
 <code>ask dialog --locale "en-US"</code>

-Modify your skill's intent schema and Lambda funtion to taste<br>
+Modify your skill's intent schema and Lambda function to taste.
+The intent schema is located in <skill-dir>/models/.
+The Lambda function is located in <skill-dir>/lambda/py<br> for Python-based skills.

 Deploy your modified skill<br>
 <code>ask deploy</code>